 What is even more alarming is that reality TV has got a major role to play in fuelling body anxieties amongst young minds.
 According to the Mental Health Foundation as well as other research done by relevant bodies, almost one in four individuals, between the age range of 18 and 24 years, admitted that reality television makes them conscious about their appearance.

 More than one-third of viewers have suffered anxiety and depression due to this.
 This is rooted in the fact that these days reality TV programs only cast people with “ideal” faces and bodies that end up leaving young, vulnerable minds feeling helpless.

 And, we are pretty sure that there have been instances when even the biggest addicts of reality shows have this lurking feeling that all that drama was staged, the backstories were amplified, and the experiences narrated by the participants were largely scripted.
 For example, America’s Got Talent, one of the most popular reality shows, has been accused of manipulating what they show to the fans and how they show it.
 Allegedly, the show altered how contestants are viewed.
 Moreover, it is often not the judges’ votes that decide who stays on and who leaves.

 Shows That Are Far From Reality

 The need of the hour is, to discourage viewers from getting used to this genre, which will usher in more such shows.
-Or, as an alternative, we can only hope that reality TV finally starts focusing on real issues without resorting to crying, swearing, arguments, violence, and other such episodes to generate excitement.
-Especially when it comes to children watching such shows, parents/caregivers should exert enough caution so as not to let their impressionable minds be swayed by how a distorted ‘slice of life’ is presented through these programs.
+Or, as an alternative, we can only hope that reality TV finally starts focusing on real issues.
+No resorting to crying, swearing, arguments, violence, and other such episodes to generate excitement.
+Especially when it comes to children watching such shows, parents/caregivers should exert enough caution.
+So that their impressionable minds do not get swayed by how a distorted ‘slice of life’ is presented through these programs.